< Go to Hiking Shoes - Men's

 Cons: Wears quickly, poor foot support, not waterproof

-The Merrell Moab Ventilator is a minimalist shoe that we found to be comfortable and cool on the foot, but brought little to the table that made our testers say "Wow."
+The Merrell Moab Ventilator is a non-waterproof, minimalist shoe that we found to be comfortable and cool on the foot, but brought little to the table that made our testers say "Wow."
 This model delivers good traction in dry terrain, but poor foot support and durability.
 That said, its weight is outstanding.
 At 2.11 lbs, it's the lightest shoe we tested, and popular for long-distance backpacking.
 The combination of traction, comfort, and class leading weight appeals to many hikers.

 The fit is average, and the shoe is cushy and soft, but lacks arch support.
 However, it is one of two shoes we tested with wide sizes up to 15.
 This product would be a good fit for someone looking for a shoe for occasional light dayhikes and a good casual shoe to wear around town.
-It also fits a nice niche for ultra-hot hiking, or warm-weather trips where you will be in the water frequently.
+It also fits a nice niche for ultra-hot hiking, long-distance adventures, or warm-weather trips where you will be in the water frequently.

 The Keen Marshall WP is a similarly fitting shoe that is also very breathable, and offers more foot support and durability.
 Our Best Buy winner Keen Targhee 2 is a more supportive, water-proof lightweight that is popular for long-distance hiking as well.